Qepanna/goFlux/README.md

 ### Automatic selection of the best flux estimate

-Following flux calculation, the user can select the best flux estimate (LM or HM) based on objective criteria and non-arbitrary thresholds, using the `best.flux()` function:
+Following flux calculation, the user can select the best flux estimate (LM or HM) based on objective criteria, using the `best.flux()`
+function:

-- **Assumed non-linearity**: If all criteria are respected, the best flux estimate is assumed to be the non-linear estimate from the Hutchinson and Mosier model.
+- **Assumed non-linearity**: If all criteria are met, the best flux estimate is assumed to be the non-linear estimate from the Hutchinson and Mosier model.
 - **G-factor**: the ratio between a non-linear flux estimate (e.g. Hutchinson and Mosier; HM) and a linear flux estimate.
 - **Kappa ratio**: maximal limit of the ratio between kappa and